Best Antenna For Baofeng – Ham, GMRS/FRS, MURS, & Business Bands

 The best SWR obtained on the NA-771G

 I used the Surecom SW-102 for measurements.
-Although I have a really nice Daiwa SWR meter, this one enables direct connection for handheld radios.
+Although I have a nice Daiwa SWR meter, this one enables direct connection for handheld radios.
 I’m not claiming it’s perfect.
-There are lots of variables while attempting to measure HT antenna SWR and other better and more expensive ways to test.
-However, it’s reasonable to use it for comparison purposes from one antenna to another.
+Many variables exist while measuring HT antenna SWR and other better and more expensive testing methods.
+However, it’s reasonable to use it to compare one antenna to another.

 The NAGOYA NA-771G and the NA-701G antenna are Tx (transmit) optimized for the GMRS / FRS channel frequencies.